r-Techsupport/rTS_Wiki/docs/live-sessions/linux-live-session.md

 ### I don't want to install Linux!
 The live session does not install Linux onto your main disk, the computer just boots into a USB drive containing Linux.
 Your main disk won't be touched at all unless you choose to.
 ### I don't know Linux!
-Our live session is designed to be very easy to use for Windows users to understannd, so Windows users should find it pretty straightforward.
+Our live session is designed to be very easy to use for Windows users to understand, so Windows users should find it pretty straightforward.

 ## 1. Obtaining media
 ### r/Techsupport Rescue Media